If you want to know whether you can still buy an Android phone or Windows laptop made by Huawei, the simple fact is that 'yes you can'.

 Since the Google situation became apparent other suppliers such as ARM, the SD Card Association, Intel, Microsoft and Qualcomm said they would have to suspend trading with the Chinese giant, so there was hurried work behind the scenes trying to get partnerships signed off before the reprieve ends - companies are probably still pressing ahead with this work in case of a change of heart by the Trump administration.

 HiSilicon is Huawei's subsidiary that makes phone chipsets.
-The withdrawal of ARM cooperation would have been massive since all of Huawei's smartphone platforms use ARM-based designs (as do almost all smartphones and tablets everywhere).
-Huawei's ARM-based Kirin 990 platform, destined for the Mate 30 and 2020 P40, was presumably already signed off at that point.
+The withdrawal of ARM cooperation would be massive since all of Huawei's smartphone platforms use ARM-based designs (as do almost all smartphones and tablets everywhere).
+Huawei's ARM-based Kirin 990 platform, destined for the Mate 30 and 2020's P40, was presumably already signed off at that point, but there could be implications for late 2020 hardware.

 US chipmaker Intel supplies the chips for Huawei’s laptop line, a market that it was hoping to make an impression on in the UK and Europe as well.
 It's highly possible that Huawei has been stockpiling these chips.